chrisman/chrisman.github.io/drafts/blogging.md

 #### Make

 I've always known that Make is a thing.
-A thing from the Olden Times.
+A relic from the Olden Times.
 A standby of C/C++ hackers.
 But my interaction with it has always been limited to reciting the incantation: `./configure && make && make install`.